 Pajamas - No slippers, bare feet, pajamas, boxer shorts, or sleepwear

-Branded clothing - No clothing promoting alcohol, drugs, sexual content, vulgar content, or tobacco products
+Branded clothing - No clothing promoting alcohol, drugs, vulgar or sexual content, or tobacco products

 Costumes - No costumes (outside of Halloween or sanctioned special events).
 Costumes, when worn, should comply with the above standards